 In the afternoon class, as promised in the web brochure, they taught us some deep breathing exercises (Pranayamas).

 As part of my mindfulness, yoga, and meditation practices, I’m a huge believer in using breathing to channel good emotions into the body and bad emotions out.
-I also try to focus on my breathing when I’m feeling hyper, stressed or upset and I need to calm down or ignore my mind chatter.
-A few of the techniques I learned in this workshop are really valuable and I know I will continue to practice them at home.
+I also try to focus on my breathing when I’m feeling hyper, stressed or upset and when I need to calm down or ignore my mind chatter.
+A few of the techniques I learned in this workshop were familiar and I know I will continue to practice them at home.